Eager1Beaver/bespace/README.md

 ## Acknowledgements

-Developed as part of the "Data Science Applications in Neuroscience" course, using real EEG–EOG data to explore multimodal brain–body interactions during sleep.
+Developed as part of the course **"Data Science Applications in Neuroscience"** to explore multimodal brain–eye coordination during sleep using real PSG recordings.